 Terry McDermott, Olympic speedskating gold medalist in 1964, dies at 82

+Olympic gold medal speedskater Terry McDermott has died at the age of 82

-(AP) - Terry McDermott, who won the only gold medal for the United States at the 1964 Winter Olympics, has died.
+Terry McDermott, who won the only gold medal for the United States at the 1964 Winter Olympics and then appeared with the Beatles during their American television debut, has died.
 He was 82.

 U.S. Speedskating said in a statement posted on social media Monday that McDermott died early Saturday surrounded by his family.
 It did not immediately specify where the Michigan native died or give a cause.